dwavesystems/demos/antenna-selection/README.rst

 .. image:: readme_imgs/example_solution.png

-This problem is an example of an optimization problem, known as the maximum independent set problem.
+This problem is an example of an optimization problem known as the maximum independent set problem.
 Our objective is to maximize the number of nodes in a set, with the constraint that no edges be contained in the set.
-For the D-Wave System, we can modify this problem to formulate it as a quadratic unconstrained binary optimization problem (QUBO).
+To solve on a D-Wave system, we can reformulate this problem as a quadratic unconstrained binary optimization problem (QUBO).
 There are a wide variety of applications for this problem, such as scheduling and error correcting codes (as shown in [1]_).

 Usage
 -----